C4Q/AC-Android/lessons/classes-part1/README.md

 This is the only way for our programs to interface with the operating system, and will be the function you implement.

-Your job will be to write the following programs:
+Your job will be to write four classes.
+One do execute each of the following programs:

--Add any two numbers from input
+- Add any two numbers from input
--Add two numbers from input, then add another two numbers from input, then multiply the two results
+- Add two numbers from input, then add another two numbers from input, then multiply the two results
--Read numbers from input until you read a 0.
+- Read numbers from input until you read a 0.
 Add all numbers and print the result

 To accomplish this, you will need to understand how the operating system